Paradigm101/custom-mvc-framework/README.md

 Installation:
  - change config.php.example name for config.php and file in the customizable sections
- - to create the DB, page API: reset DB or create DB
+ - to create the database, page commands: reset DB or create DB